nitinverma-121/Craving-and-calories/README.md

-# recipe_app
-#CRAVING AND CALORIES
+# XRAVING AND CALORIES
 A new Flutter project.
-This is user interative application that provides you with food suggestions and recommends you with the best dish you can make
+This is user interative application that provides you with food suggestions and recommends you with the best dish you can make.

 ## Getting Started